ErikHage/java-utility/README.md

 - Ring Buffer
   - A fixed size array that overwrites itself in a circular sequence
 - Trie (2 ways)
+  - A type of search tree used for locating specific keys from within a set (strings)

 ### Either